oleteacher/flow-browser/README.md

 - **Simple Onboarding**: A simple onboarding process that allows you to quickly get started.
 - **Wide Customization**: Custom icons, new page mode, and more.
 - **Offline Games**: A collection of offline games to play when you have nothing to do. (flow://games)
+- **Extensions**: Allow you to install chrome extensions from the Chrome Web Store.

 ## Upcoming Features